WH Smith CEO Kate Swann to step down next year

-Books and stationery retailer WH Smith Plc (SMWH.L) said Chief Executive Kate Swann will step down on June 30, after being at the helm for nine years.
+Oct 11 Books and stationery retailer WH Smith Plc said Chief Executive Kate Swann will step down on June 30, after being at the helm for nine years.

 The company named Steve Clarke, managing director of its High Street division, as Swann's successor.
 Clarke will take charge from July 1.